epic-croswords/epic-croswords/README.md

-- 👋 Hi, I’m @epic-croswords Aka Mahesh Pansare
+- 👋 Hi, I’m @epic-croswords Aka **Mahesh Pansare**
-- 👀 I’m interested in Devops
+- 👀 I’m interested in learing DevOps tools & terminology in practical way
-- 🌱 I’m currently doing and working with multiple projects
+- 🌱 I’m currently doing multiple projects trying to getting more & more handson knowledge, and trying to land a good job in DevOps
-- 💞️ I’m looking to collaborate on bash/terraform scripts & Ansible repo
 - 📫 How to reach me at maheshpansare099@gmail.com

 <!---